-Our engaging Earth System Science field trip (concept developed by Dr. Art Sussman, WestEd) includes a simple three-part play with students in costumes acting out the scientific processes of photosynthesis and the carbon cycle as the roles of sun, flower, and cow.
+Our engaging Earth System Science field trip (concept developed by Dr. Art Sussman, WestEd) includes a simple three-part play with students in costumes acting out the scientific process of photosynthesis as the roles of sun, flower, and cow.
 Photo: B. Goodwin